You are here

 CHI MEI FOUNDATION INSTRUMENTS

-This performance features two instruments on loan to members of the Philharmonic from the Chi Mei Foundation, a Taiwanese violin collection representing over 1,750 of the world's most valuable violins.
-The collection was established by Wen-Long Shi, founder of the Chi Mei Corporation and uncle of our Meany Advisory Board member Cathy Hughes.
+This performance features two violins on loan to members of the Philharmonic from the Chi Mei Foundation collection of instruments: one made in 1705 by Giuseppe Guarneri filius Andrea, and a 1734 instrument by Sanctus Seraphin.
+The Chi Mei Foundation — established by Wen-Long Shi, founder of the Chi Mei Corporation and uncle of our Meany Advisory Board member Cathy Hughes — has a Taiwanese violin collection representing over 1,750 of the world's most valuable violins.
 For more information, visit the Chi Mei Museum website.

 GORDON CHIN: “Dancing Song” from Three Aboriginal Songs for Orchestra